-Our Duluth wrongful death team is prepared to help your family through this trying time.
+Our Duluth personal injury lawyers are prepared to help your family through this difficult time.
 We can work behind the scenes to build a claim to help your family recover from accidental death expenses.
 We can investigate who was at fault and fight to get your family the compensation they deserve.

 Although money can never replace your loved one, having help with the expenses of their passing can be a huge relief to your family.
 When we calculate the value of your claim, we look at medical bills, funeral costs, and more to determine the amount of compensation you deserve.

 Some of the things our law firm considers are:

 - Hospital and medical bills for treatment before their passing

 - Any life support and resuscitation measures by medical personnel

 - The loss of their income and the impact on the family

 We also calculate the extent of their pain and suffering, which includes evaluating: